Wilord20/MERN-Booking-Web/README.md

 # Working on it...
-You can see my progress on my Linkedin.
+You can see the progress on Linkedin.
 Link in my profile